This Time Tomorrow

 Why is TTT so useful?

-- It acknowledges, affirms, and honours the interviewee.
+- Testimony is a powerful thing.
+It acknowledges, affirms, and honours the interviewee.
 It tells them that what they do every day is important to the leader, the church, and important to God.
 It makes the ordinary person the hero – you can tell a church’s culture by its heroes.

 - As TTT becomes an embedded practice the whole congregation recognises that ordinary Christians doing ordinary things are valuable to God.
 These stories and prayer requests become part of the culture.